bensheldon/island94-jekyll/_posts/2023-10-01-writing-object-shape-friendly-code-in-ruby.md

 > New objects with the same [instance variable] transitions will end up with the same shape.
 This is independent of the class of the object.
 This also includes the child classes since they, too, can re-use the shape transitions of the parent class.
 But, **two objects can share the same shape only if the order in which their instance variables are set is the same.**

-That's it, that's what you have to do: if you want to ensure that two objects share the same shape, make sure they define their instance variables in the same order: Let's start with a counterexample:
+That's it, that's what you have to do: if you want to ensure that two objects share the same shape, make sure they define their instance variables in the same order.
+Let's start with a counterexample:

 ```ruby
 # Bad: Object Shape unfriendly